aayushsin/Sensor-ORB-Slam/README.md

 2. On Terminal2, "Ranging measurement [m]"should be printed out.
 3. /rtk_odometry rostopic for rtk position and rotation matrix alongwith rostime
 4. /tum_nav/sync_data for synchronized topic with images, rtk and ranging measurements
+5. /tum_nav/sync_record for synchronized topic with images, rtk and ranging measurements which is used in storing wherein storing paramters are used

 ========
 Storage
 ========
 ######Note the storing rate could be set:
-cd /*/catkin_ws/src/filter_synchronizer1/launch/, in synchronizer.launch
+cd /*/catkin_ws/src/sensor_synchronizer/launch/, in synchronizer.launch
-"recording_counter" default as 2, which means the storage is implemented once every two images between two rannging measurements.
+"recording_image_frame" default as 2, which means the storage is implemented once every two images between two rannging measurements.
 Change it accordingly to  your application.
-"recording_frequency" default to 0.040 refers to the minimum time difference between two subsequent saved images.
+"recording_image_second" default to 0.040 refers to the minimum time difference between two subsequent saved images.

 1. cd /*/catkin_ws/src/storage/strorage***/left_image_data/, the left images are stored here
 2. cd /*/catkin_ws/src/storage/strorage***/right_image_data/, the right images are stored here